SocialComplexityLab/life2vec/README.md

 [![DOI](https://zenodo.org/badge/doi/10.5281/zenodo.10118620.svg)](https://zenodo.org/doi/10.5281/zenodo.10118620)

 This repository contains code for the [Using Sequences of Life-events to Predict Human Lives](https://doi.org/10.21203/rs.3.rs-2975478/v1) (life2vec) paper.
+We do not have any specialized pages or sites, nor do we have any specialized Facebook, Tweeter accounts.
+*Closer to the end of January 2024, we are planning to release a pipeline using the dummy data, so you can run the code on your machine*.
+For more information refer to the [FAQ](https://github.com/SocialComplexityLab/life2vec/wiki/FAQ).

 ### Source Code